buildtesters/buildtest/docs/writing_buildspecs/containers.rst

     .. code-block:: console

          docker run -it hello-world /bin/bash
         docker: Error response from daemon: OCI runtime create failed: container_linux.go:367: starting container process caused: exec: "/bin/bash": stat /bin/bash: no such file or directory: unknown.
         ERRO[0000] error waiting for container: context canceled

-That being said, the ``commands`` keyword is an optional property and inorder to run the hello-world container we have the following buildspec that can achieve this task.
+That being said, the ``command`` keyword is an optional property and inorder to run the hello-world container we have the following buildspec that can achieve this task.

 .. literalinclude:: ../tutorials/containers/hello_world.yml